Micky van de Ven: 2023–24

 On 8 August 2023, it was announced that van de Ven had signed a six-year deal with Premier League club Tottenham Hotspur.
-The transfer was reported to be in the region of €50m, equalling the club's record fee for a centre-back in Cristian Romero the year before.
+The transfer cost an initial fee of £34.5 million and a potential total fee of £43 million, equalling the club's record fee for a centre-back in Cristian Romero the year before.

 Van de Ven debuted on 13 August during the first matchday of the 2023–24 Premier League season, starting in an away match against Brentford.
-On 7 October 2023, he scored his first goal in English football in Tottenham's 1–0 win at Luton Town.
+On 7 October 2023, he scored his first goal in English football in Tottenham's 1–0 win at Kenilworth Road against Luton Town.

 On 6 November 2023, van de Ven was substituted with a hamstring injury during a game against Chelsea.
 He returned from injury in a 2–2 draw with Manchester United on 14 January 2024.
 Later that month, during a match against Brentford on 31 January, he was recorded as the Premier League's fastest ever player at 37.38 km/h since data collection began in 2020–21.

 On 10 May 2024, van de Ven was awarded Tottenham's Player of the Season award at the Official Supporters' Clubs award night ceremony, having started 28 of the club's 38 games up until that point.